 From time to time, we acquire companies or businesses, enter into strategic alliances and joint ventures and make investments, and will continue to seek opportunities to do so in the future as part of our expansion plan.
 In order to pursue this strategy successfully, we must effectively identify suitable targets for, and negotiate and consummate, acquisition or investment transactions, some of which may be large or complex, and manage post-closing issues such as the integration of acquired businesses, products, services or employees.
 For example, we completed the acquisition of certain assets and assumption of certain liabilities in connection with IBM's System X on October 1, 2014.
 We also completed the acquisition of 100% of the issued and outstanding equity interests in Motorola Mobility from Google, Inc., including the MOTOROLA brand and Motorola Mobility's portfolio of smartphones on October 30, 2014.
-Most recently, we established a strategic partnership with PCCW Limited, see "Summary - Recent Developments" for more information.
+Most recently, we entered into a share purchase agreement with PCCW Limited to form a strategic partnership, see "Summary - Recent Developments" for more information.